swagger-api/swagger-node/docs/swagger-file.md

 * **definitions:** - (Optional) These represent the structure of complex objects such as request and response bodies.
 For example, you might have a collection of `/users` that returns an array of `user` objects.
 You would describe these with two definitions: 1) to describe the `User` object, and 2) the definition of the `Users` array.
 Swagger uses [JSON-schema](http://json-schema.org/).

 * **x-swagger-router-controller:** - (Optional) This extension specifies the name of the controller file (hello_world.js) that will execute when this API operation is called.
-Controller files reside in `apis/controllers` in your swagger-node project.
+Controller files reside in `apis/controllers` in your swagger project.
 This extension is provided through the [`swagger-tools`](https://github.com/apigee-127/swagger-tools) middleware module.